 This was the reply that I’ve gotten and I quote: “So Shane Classics are our absolute highest Graded Diamonds.
 They will have the highest grading on Cut, Clarity and Color on top of having the most sparkle.”

 To be sure, I asked for the technical specifications again.
-Besides beating around the bush, the sales support simply repeated the marketing fluff and it gets me wondering, why in the world would clarity and color have to do with the cut grading assessment?
+Besides beating around the bush, the sales support simply repeated the marketing fluff and it got me wondering, why in the world would clarity and color have to do with the cut grading assessment?

 Technically speaking, the reply is wrong on so many levels.
 Besides obfuscating cut quality with color/clarity, I can tell you that the Shane Classic line doesn’t have the highest clarity or color grade.